wp-plugins/html5-jquery-audio-player/readme.txt

 == Changelog ==

+= 1.6 =
+* Fixed several small issues.
+You can now use apostrophe in description field without it breaking the player, and removed character limits on various input fields.
+Display issue for long playlists also corrected.

 = 1.5 =
 * Made a bunch of small improvements and fixes for minor issues.
 Also adjusted the settings menu structure slightly to correlate better with PRO version of the plugin.